jamesbmadden/bookclub-project-site/README.md

 # Book Club Site
 Site for a book club project.
-I am not your perfect mexican daughter.
+"I am not your perfect mexican daughter" by Erika L. Sánchez.